seanblong/embedmd/README.md

 ```

 If you want to remove code fencing altogether, you can explicitly use `none` as
 the language.
-This can be useful when composing large, renderd Markdown files out
+This can be useful when composing large, rendered Markdown files
-of smaller Markdown files that contain fenced code blocks themselves.
+out of smaller Markdown files that contain fenced code blocks themselves.

 ```Markdown
 [embedmd]:# (file.md none)